-Assignments are due in hard copy at the beginning of class on the specified due date.
-Assignments will be considered late if the hard copy is not submitted on time at the beginning of class on the specified due date Late hard copies will be penalized 5 percentage points per day if not handed in at the beginning of the class.
+DO NOT email copies of your assignment to the professor or TAs.
+Assignments are due in hard copy by the beginning of class on the specified due date.
+The assignment will be considered late if the hard copy is not submitted on time at the beginning of class on the specified due date.
+Late hard copies will be penalized 5 percentage points per day (including weekends and holidays) if not handed in at the beginning of the class.
 Both early and late assignments should be submitted to the Sociology department at 725 Spadina Ave.
-Bring assignments to room 225, time stamp it, and drop it in the box for second year courses.
+Bring assignments to room 225, timestamp it, and drop it in the box for second year courses.
 Drop boxes are available from 9am to 5pm, Monday to Friday, excluding days on which the university is closed.
 DO NOT put papers in the instructor's mailbox or slide them under the instructor's door.